 This Sub-Fund leverages the Goldman Sachs Asset Management Global Stewardship Team's engagement initiatives.
 The Goldman Sachs Asset Management Global Stewardship Team focuses on proactive, outcomes-based engagement, in an attempt to promote best practices.
-Engagement initiatives are continually reviewed, enhanced and monitored to ensure they incorporate current issues and evolving views about key environmental, social and governance topics.
+Engagement initiatives are continually reviewed, enhanced and monitored to ensure they incorporate current issues and evolving views about key environmental, social, and governance topics.
 To guide engagement efforts, the Goldman Sachs Asset Management Global Stewardship Team creates an annual Focus List, which reflects the Goldman Sachs Asset Management Global Stewardship Team's thematic priorities and guides voting and engagement effort.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Additionally, engagement with sovereigns on (potential) bond issuance is also conducted to better assess investment risks and opportunities.
-The Management Company also intends to engage with sovereign issuers in this Sub-Fund that have a low environmental (E)-score with the objective to improve their overall environmental performance and to encourage enhanced disclosures of climate related metrics.
+The Management Company intends to engage with sovereign issuers in this Sub-Fund that have a low environmental (E)-score with the objective to encourage sovereigns to improve their overall environmental performance and to encourage enhanced disclosures of climate related metrics.